As Episcopalians, we are followers of Jesus Christ, our Lord, and we believe in the Father, Son, and Holy Spirit.

 Our liturgy retains ancient structure and traditions and is celebrated in many languages.

-Both men and women, including those who are married, are eligible for ordination as deacons, priests and bishops.
+Both men and women, including those who are married and single straight and gay are eligible for ordination as deacons, priests and bishops.

 We believe in amendment of life, the forgiveness of sin, and life everlasting.